garetethan/hardy-libraries/README.md

 #### `addCustomParseFunction(colIndex, parseFunction)`

 - Allows specifying a custom parsing function for a column before sorting.
-Sourtable has an inbuilt function to parse the text, but if it does not correctly the parse the text in your case, you can use a custom function to parse text in a particular row.
+SourTable has an inbuilt function to parse the text, but if it does not correctly the parse the text in your case, you can use a custom function to parse text in a particular row.
-- For example, if your column contains percentage values in brackets `(49.8)%`, Sourtable might not correctly parse and sort it, you can use a custom function to parse the text to extract `49.8` from the text and turn it into a float, so that the table can be correctly sorted.
+- For example, if your column contains percentage values in brackets `(49.8)%`, SourTable might not correctly parse and sort it, you can use a custom function to parse the text to extract `49.8` from the text and turn it into a float, so that the table can be correctly sorted.

 **Parameters:**